 I’ve drawn under contract to Playboy Publications Inc., created designs for Charles Wells the Bedford Brewery and an acclaimed commemorative gift pack to celebrate the wedding of HRH Princess Diana to HRH the Prince of Wales.

 In 1975, I met Kim Casali the creator of ” Love is…” and a unique working relationship developed.
-I was commissioned, by Kim and her husband, Roberto Casali, to write and draw her well known syndicated daily cartoon panels, under her signature “Kim”, which he has now been doing for an unbroken 42 years.
+I was commissioned, by Kim and her husband, Roberto Casali, to write and draw her well known syndicated daily cartoon panels, under her signature “Kim”, which I have now been doing for an unbroken 47 years.
 Sadly, Roberto Casali died less than a year after I started drawing the feature.
 During Kim’s lifetime, and until her death, I – as well as writing and drawing the daily cartoon – also designed for Kim, a range of “Love is…” merchandise for notable UK licensees including Blackstaff Textiles, Marks & Spencer and Kinnerton Confectionery and Tele Flora in the USA.

 I also created a completely new “Love is…” weekly colour strip, which I wrote and drew for The Mail on Sunday for 20 years.
 Following Kim’s death, I continue to write and draw the daily panels and work closely with her eldest son Stefano Casali, who heads and runs his mother’s legacy.

 At the height of Roald Dahl’s popularity, I – in collaboration with journalist Brian Lee – adapted Roald Dahl’s book “The Big Friendly Giant” into a weekly cartoon strip “The BFG”, which Brian wrote and I drew.
-They soon ran out of material from the book and Brian devised new scripts which were approved by Roald Dahl.
+We soon ran out of material from the book and Brian devised new scripts which were approved by Roald Dahl.
 This enabled the BFG to be published every week in the Mail on Sunday and syndicated to a worldwide audience for over 14 years.